0xadada/0xadada.github.io/docs/2020-06-24-testimony-on-defunding-the-somerville-police.md

 finding the most relevant jobs in the police force, and yet their mandates are diametrically opposed.
-Many of these soldiers carry the mental scars of war, are being streamlined from the streets of Fallujah to the city blocks of the US with little mental heathcare or transitional training.
+Many of these soldiers carry the mental scars of war, are being streamlined from the streets of Fallujah to the city blocks of the US with little mental heathcare or transitional training[^2].

 It is therefore in the best interests of our community to demilitarize and defund the police, and in doing so, we work towards a more **just** society that